The Balance Sheet and the Trading, Profit and Loss Account: Key Financial Statements

 • Assets: Resources owned by the business, divided into:

-• Current Assets: Short-term assets such as cash, accounts receivable, and inventory.
+• Current Assets: Short-term assets such as cash, accounts receivable, and inventory that are expected to be converted into cash within one year.

-• Non-Current Assets: Long-term assets like property, plant, and equipment.
+• Non-Current Assets: Long-term assets like property, plant, and equipment that generate revenue over several years.

 • Liabilities: Obligations the business owes to external parties, categorized as:

-• Current Liabilities: Short-term debts such as accounts payable and short-term loans.
+• Current Liabilities: Short-term debts such as accounts payable and short-term loans, typically due within a year.

-• Non-Current Liabilities: Long-term debts like mortgages and bonds payable.
+• Non-Current Liabilities: Long-term debts like mortgages and bonds payable that extend beyond a year.

 Purpose